 The property offers two developed landing access points and a right-of-way along Route 12, covering nearly all of the central and northern terrain, sloping towards the North Branch of the Winooski River, which runs along this paved road.

 Much of the upper slopes and southern area of the Catamount Basin is accessed by Hampshire Hill Road, a town-maintained road that ends at the property.
 This road continues well into the property as a private road for nearly 4,000’.
 From this point, an old winter road provides access to the upper slopes.
+However this road will require ±$32k of road improvements before it can be used for trucks.

 The property spans nearly 3 miles from north to south and 2 miles east to west (at its widest point).
 Primarily eastern aspects are represented.
 Elevation ranges from 2,620’ in the western section (only 6.25 acres are above 2,500’) to ±900’ along Route 12.
 The majority of the terrain sits at elevations between 1,100-1,600’.